 As professionals, we have an ongoing responsibility to keep up-to-date in our field and to sharpen and improve our skills.
 To help meet this responsibility, we need expert, standards aligned feedback about our performance to support continuous professional growth.
-Evaluations can result in a positive experience, which opens lines of communication and improves the quality of our instruction and/or job performance.
+Evaluations can result in a positive experience, which opens lines of communication and improves the quality of our instruction.

-Through the evaluation process, specific strengths as well as areas for improvement can be identified in positive ways, encouraging growth and professional development.
+Through the evaluation process, specific strengths as well as areas for improvement should be identified by the collection standards aligned evidence, encouraging growth and professional development.
 Everyone is more successful when an effective evaluation system is in place and used effectively.